 Higher rate of ’near miss’ prescription errors in children

-Posted on behalf of The Bell Law Firm, PLLC on Feb 02, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on Feb 02, 2011 in Wrongful Death

 In a study reported this month in the Journal of Pain, researchers at a teaching hospital found that painkiller prescription errors were more common for pediatric patients.
 The researchers looked at 2,044 near-miss painkiller prescribing errors in an effort to learn more about the medication errors and the general characteristics of the medications that may contribute to those errors.